 Know Who and When to Hire

-This is why you need to surround yourself with a team of people who will help you reach your goals and grow your business.
+Surrounding yourself with a team of people who will help you reach your goals and grow your business becomes necessary.

 Of course, you don’t have to hire 50+ employees in the first few months.
 Start by hiring those people essential for your business growth, such as a project manager, a marketing professional, or an HR specialist.